-Shares in Portugal Telecom (PT) plunged up to 28 percent on the Lisbon stock exchange on Monday, dragged down by uncertainty over its planned merger with Brazilian operator Oi.
+Shares in Portugal Telecom (PT) plunged more than 20 percent on the Lisbon stock exchange on Monday, dragged down by uncertainty over its planned merger with Brazilian operator Oi.

 It comes during a wave of consolidation in Europe’s telecoms industry as companies battle with increased competition from new players, squeezed margins and large piles of debt.